 According to the latest data from HIMSS, mobile tech has seen a significant rise in the healthcare industry.
 Compared to 9% of the use of wearables and 16% - of mobile/tablet apps in 2014, the current figures are 33% and 48% respectively, says Accenture.

 Healthcare consumers contributed most to this popularization, since they are the ones who shape the largest share of the demand.
-Multiple surveys report that patients highly appreciate a possibility to consult their doctor or renew a prescription online and on the go.
+Multiple surveys report that patients highly appreciate a possibility to consult with their doctor or renew a prescription online and on the go.
 Yet, mobility doesn’t focus on the patients’ needs alone and offers convenience to healthcare professionals as well.

 A mobile version of EHR is the next logical step of evolution and a worthy objective for those facilities that already embraced desktop EHR and those that yet didn’t.
 Always available from a tablet or smartphone, easy and convenient to check with and update, mobile EHR app can be an indispensable extension or substitution of any existing healthcare data management system.